MicrosoftDocs/shell-experience/shell-exp-docs/aishell/agent-azure.md

 ## Known issues

-Below are some known issues with the Azure agent that we are actively working on addressing:
+This preview release has some known issues with the Azure agent that we're actively working on
+addressing:

-- The `Connect-AzAccount` command for authentication from Azure PowerShell is not supported.
+- The `Connect-AzAccount` command for authentication from Azure PowerShell isn't supported.
 You must use the `az login` command from Azure CLI to sign in.

 ## Telemetry

-The **Copilot in Azure** agent captures minor telemetry to help us improve the product experience.
+The **Copilot in Azure** agent captures a small set of telemetry data.
+The telemetry data captured contains no personal identifiable information.
+The agent only captures product usage data to help us improve the product experience.
-This data collection is limited in scope and only captures detailed telemetry when you consent to sharing your chat history.
-We will only capture your chat history when you use a `/like` or `/dislike` command and consent to sharing your chat history.

-During usage, the agent will capture the following information:
+When you allow telemetry, the agent only collects the following information:

 - The `/` command that you used
-- The count of number of questions asked
+- The number of questions asked
 - The type of operating system used
 - Any exceptions encountered during usage
-- Details provided when using `/like` or `/dislike` commands
+- The details provided using the `/like` or `/dislike` commands

-You can disable this telemetry from being captured by modifying the `telemetry` property in the configuration file.
-See the details below.
+You can disable this telemetry by modifying the `telemetry` property in the configuration file.

 ## Agent Configuration

-There are some minor configuration settings that can be set for the Azure agent.
-You can view and edit the JSON config file by running `/agent config` while using the Copilot in Azure Agent.
+The Azure agent configuration is stored in a JSON file.
+You can view and edit the JSON config file by using the `/agent config` command in AIShell.
 The available settings are:

 ```json
 {